s-fereidooni/s-fereidooni.github.io/index.md

 layout: default
 ---

 Welcome!
 I am an undergraduate student at the University of California San Diego, pursuing a B.S. in Computer Science.
-Currently, I am a member of [Dr. Rose Yu’s](https://roseyu.com/) Spatiotemporal Machine Learning Lab where I am involved in research related to Deep Reinforcement Learning, specifically in the implementation of Deep Q-Networks (DQN) and related algorithms.
+Currently, I am a member of [Dr. Rose Yu’s](https://roseyu.com/) Spatiotemporal Machine Learning Lab where I am involved in research related to Deep Reinforcement Learning, specifically in the implementation of Deep Q-Networks (DQN) and related algorithms in biomedical applications.
 My primary research interest is in Machine Learning and its applications to complex decision-making problems.

 # Education